SaintVisionAi/DevChatAPI/replit.md

 # SaintSal™ - Responsible Intelligence

 ## Overview
 SaintSal™ is an enterprise-grade AI platform focused on delivering "Responsible Intelligence" through advanced conversational AI, powered by Cookin' Knowledge™.
 It holds U.S. Patent #10,290,222 for escalation/de-escalation in virtual environments.
 The platform aims to be the AI equivalent of an elite executive and technical advisor across all domains, operating with integrity, accuracy, ethics, and transparency.
 Key capabilities include an extended memory system for personalized and team knowledge, multi-mode chat (Chat, Web Search, Deep Research, Code Agent, Voice), and a mobile-first, PWA-optimized design with a premium Apple-level aesthetic.
-The project seeks to monetize through a tiered subscription model (Free, Pro, Enterprise) integrated with Stripe.
+The platform monetizes through a 4-tier subscription model: Free (100 msgs/month), Unlimited Starter ($20/mo unlimited), Pro ($97/mo advanced features), and Enterprise ($297/mo with 5 team seats and up to 5 verified domains).

 ## User Preferences
 Preferred communication style: Simple, everyday language.